Rob McKay: Research

-McKay has been involved in research that explores how stability in the Antarctic oceans and ice sheets could be linked to historical changes in the climate over millions of years.
-He has said that "uncertainty about how Antarctic ice sheets will respond to global warming remains one of the most important issues facing climate change scientists...[and]...better knowledge in this area has particular relevance for New Zealand because we sit at a major gateway where water from Antarctica enters the world's oceans."
+McKay has been involved in research that explored how stability in the Antarctic oceans and ice sheets could be linked to historical changes in the climate over millions of years.
+He said that "uncertainty about how Antarctic ice sheets will respond to global warming remains one of the most important issues facing climate change scientists...[and]...better knowledge in this area has particular relevance for New Zealand because we sit at a major gateway where water from Antarctica enters the world's oceans".
 McKay told Jamie Morton, science reporter for the New Zealand Herald: "One of our tasks in the geological community is to try to identify such events in the geological past and see how the Earth as a whole reacted."

-The lack of certainty around exactly how the Antarctic ice sheet will respond to anthropogenic climate forcing has been highlighted in a review of the literature co-authored by McKay.
-The review considered the "future estimates and consequences of global sea level rise from melting of the AIS and highlight[ed] priority research areas...[because]...The Antarctic Ice Sheet (AIS) is the largest potential source of and most uncertain contributor to global sea level rise...[and]...The response of the AIS to anthropogenic climate warming in terms of the time scales of ice loss and where the ice loss occurs will depend on the extent of climate warming and interactions between the ice sheet and the atmosphere, ocean, and the solid Earth."
-McKay had participated in earlier research that aimed to inform scientific understanding of the response of both the West and East Antarctic Ice Sheet during the Last Glacial Maximum (LGM), and confirmed that some of the evidence was "poorly documented...[urging]...the geological community to target the many regions of the ice sheet where data are lacking...in particular, more chronological work is required."
+The lack of certainty around exactly how the Antarctic ice sheet would respond to anthropogenic climate forcing was highlighted in a review of the literature co-authored by McKay.
+The review considered the "future estimates and consequences of global sea level rise from melting of the AIS, and highlight[ed] priority research areas...[because]...The Antarctic Ice Sheet (AIS) is the largest potential source of and most uncertain contributor to global sea level rise...[and]...The response of the AIS to anthropogenic climate warming in terms of the time scales of ice loss and where the ice loss occurs, will depend on the extent of climate warming and interactions between the ice sheet and the atmosphere, ocean, and the solid Earth".
+McKay had participated in earlier research that aimed to inform scientific understanding of the response of both the West and East Antarctic Ice Sheet during the Last Glacial Maximum (LGM), and confirmed that some of the evidence was "poorly documented...[urging]...the geological community to target the many regions of the ice sheet where data are lacking...in particular, more chronological work is required".